ntholm86/xBrain/README.md

 python -m xbrain ideate
 ```

 That's it.
-This scans all domains, generates ideas, deduplicates, fills gaps, scores, and stress-tests them.
-Results appear in `xbrain-runs/run-YYYYMMDD-HHMMSS/`.
+Without `--domains`, the engine scans across ALL domains with no restrictions — technology, science, health, finance, agriculture, entertainment, and everything beyond.
+Use `--domains` to focus on specific areas.
+It generates ideas, deduplicates, fills gaps, scores, and stress-tests them through an adversarial debate.
+Results appear in `xbrain-runs/YYYYMMDD-HHMMSS-<brief-slug>/`.

 ## The Output